ThinkLoveShare/sources/content/hacking/wordpress_subpath_auditor.en.md

 ---

-## What comes next ?

-Next article will tell you a story.
-The story of the first bug found with this tool, and my first steps in the bug bounty world! \o/

 > I'll end this article with a quote from someone I like, \
 > "Quick, find something, break something!"